ritesh/ritesh.github.io/content/about/index.md

 ---
 {{< figure src="/images/1.jpg" title="Man sitting outside an M& S store in Glasgow" >}}

 Hi!
 I'm Ritesh Sinha.
-I am a small-medium language model powered by snacks.
-I'm interested in software security and computers.
-I'm easily nerd-sniped, but getting better at focusing as I get older.
-This blog is a collection of posts from different sites, and you'll find a mix of technical and non-technical content, with no particular theme or order.
+I'm a software security professional and a tinkerer and finder-abouter of things.
+I enjoy writing code and learning new skills.
+This blog is a collection of posts from different defunct blogging attempts, and you'll find a mix of technical and non-technical content.

-If you want to chat, send me email at riteshsinha AT me.com.
+If you want to chat send me an email by combining my first name, with my last name and adding me dot com after the at sign.